Luminism (American art style): History

 The term luminism was introduced by mid-20th-century art historians to describe a 19th-century American style of painting that developed as an offshoot of the Hudson River School.
-The historian John I. H. Baur identified the style in the late 1940s, calling it "luminism" in a 1954 article.
+Historian John I. H. Baur identified the style in the late 1940s, calling it "luminism" in a 1954 article.
 The National Gallery of Art's landmark 1980 exhibition American Light: The Luminist Movement, 1825-1875 included many artists now primarily associated with the Hudson River School, such as Frederic Edwin Church.

 As defined by art historian Barbara Novak, luminist art tends to stress the horizontal, and demonstrates the artist's close control of structure, tone, and light.
 The light is generally cool, hard, and non-diffuse; "soft, atmospheric, painterly light is not luminist light."
 Brushstrokes are concealed to minimize recognition that the painting is an artifact.
 Luminist paintings tend not to be large to suggest a sense of timeless intimacy.
 The picture surface or plane is emphasized, recalling primitivism.
 These qualities are present in different degrees depending on the artist’s work.
 Novak suggests that luminism is most closely associated with transcendentalism.
 The difficulty of precisely defining luminism has contributed to overuse of the term.

 Luminism shares an emphasis on the effects of light with Impressionism.
 However, the two styles are markedly different.
 Luminism is characterized by attention to detail and the hiding of brushstrokes, while impressionism is characterized by lack of detail and an emphasis on brushstrokes.
 Luminism preceded impressionism, and the artists who painted in a luminist style were in no way influenced by Impressionism.